-The most effective strategies for securing internships and jobs involve preparation, research, and connections.
+The most effective strategies for securing jobs and other opportunities involve preparation, research, and connections.

 Target Your Search

 It’s awfully hard to search for any job anywhere.
 Even though you are open to many options and/or just need a job, research and prioritize at least a handful of options that appeal to you most.
 You can always expand a search, but it’s very hard to look for the “needle in a haystack.”
 Narrow your focus by geographic region and/or occupation.

 Prepare for the Search

 You’ve got a goal in mind, but there are still several tasks to complete before you’re ready to seek positions:

 - Develop a “60-second commercial” for short encounters with potential employers as well as a longer “liberal arts story.”